DanyalSarwar325/Chrome_Extension/IMPLEMENTATION.md

 ### Autofill Strategy
 1. User clicks **"Autofill Now"** in the popup
-2. `popup.js` injects `content.js` into the active tab via `chrome.scripting.executeScript`
+2. `popup.js` injects `content.js` into the active tab via `chrome.scripting.executeScript` and sends an `autofill` message
+3. `content.js` is also registered in `manifest.json` as a content script for the target Eightfold URL
-3. `content.js` loads `data.json` via `chrome.runtime.getURL`
+4. `content.js` loads `data.json` via `chrome.runtime.getURL`
-4. Fields are filled sequentially with appropriate delays between dropdowns
+5. Fields are filled sequentially; dropdown helpers wait for options to render before selecting
-5. File uploads (resume, cover letter) are fetched via `background.js` to bypass CORS
+6. File uploads (resume, cover letter) are fetched via `background.js` and reconstructed with `DataTransfer`

 ### Field Detection
 Used Chrome DevTools to inspect each field and identify stable selectors in this priority order: